-Will it be fair on this ground to assert that Calvinism has freed Religion, and not Art, and that the honours of the emancipation of art belong exclusively to the Renaissance?
+Will it be fair on this ground to assert that Calvinism has freed Religion, and not art, and that the honors of the emancipation of art belong exclusively to the Renaissance?
 I readily grant that the Renaissance has a right to claim its share of the victory, especially in so far as it stimulated art herself to vindicate her liberty by her wonderful productions.
-Aesthetic genius, if I may so call it, had been implanted by God Himself in the Greek, and only by hailing again, amid loud rejoicings, the fundamental laws of art, which Greek genius had discovered, could art justify her claim to an independent existence.
+Aesthetic genius, if I may so call it, had been implanted by God Himself, in the Greek, and only by hailing again, amid loud rejoicings, the fundamental powers of art, which Greek genius had discovered, could art justify her claim to an independent existence.
 This by itself however could not have achieved the desired liberation.
 For the church of those days did not in the least oppose classical art as such.
 On the contrary, she welcomed the Renaissance, and Christian art did not hesitate a moment to enrich herself with the best the Renaissance had to offer.
-In the so-called Cinquecento, or high-Renaissance, Bramante and Da Vinci, Michael Angelo and Raphael stored the Romish Cathedrals with treasures of art, quite unique and inimitable, never to be surpassed.
+In the so-called Cinquecento, or high-Renaissance, Bramante and Da Vinci, Michael Angelo and Raphael stored the splendor ecclesiae with treasures of art, quite unique and inimitable, never to be surpassed.
 Thus the old tie continued to unite church and art, and this of itself established a permanent patronage.
 The real liberation of art required much more patent energies.
 From principle, the church was to be forced back to her spiritual realm.
 Art, having hitherto confined herself to the holy spheres, had now to make her appearance in the social world.
 And in the church, Religion had to put aside her symbolical robes, in order that, after having ascended to the higher spiritual level, her life-giving breath might animate the whole world.
 Just as Von Hartmann truly observes: "It is pure spiritual Religion which with one hand deprives the artist of his specifically religious art, but which, with the other, offers him, in exchange, a whole world, to be religiously animated."
-Now Luther certainly desired such a pure, spiritual Religion, but Calvinism was the first to grasp it First under the stirring impulses of Calvinism, our fathers broke with the splendor ecclesiae. i. e., with her outward glitter, and so also with her vast possessions; by which art was financially held in bondage.
+Now Luther certainly desired such a pure, spiritual Religion, but Calvinism was the first to grasp it.
+First under the stirring impulses of Calvinism, our fathers broke with the splendor ecclesiae, i. e., with her outward glitter, with her vast possessions, by which art was financially held in bondage, and also with her outward exhibition of power, which could not rest until it had subjected to itself every expression of human life.
 And although Humanism rebelled against this oppressive and unnatural state of things, it could never hope to effect a radical change if left to its own resources.
 Only think of Erasmus.
-Triumph in the struggle of that time was not reserved for the man who carried on the strife for Religious liberty by mere criticism, · but only for him, who, standing on an higher stage of religious development, overcame the symbolical religion as such.
-And, therefore, we may boldly assert that it was Calvinism which prompted the spirited impulse by which the victory was won, and, by its indefatigable perseverance, has put an end to the unjustified tutelage of the church over all human life, art included.
+Triumph in the struggle of that time was not reserved for the man who carried on the strife for Religious liberty by mere criticism, but only for him, who, standing on an higher stage of religious development, overcame the symbolical religion as such.
+And, therefore, we may boldly assert that it was Calvinism who prompted the spirited impulse by which the victory was won, and, by its indefatigable perseverance, has put an end to the unjustified tutelage of the church over all human life, art included.